yanny-alt/hackbio-cancer-internship/Stage2_Coding_and_Visualization/Report.md

 ## 5. Subsetting Genes Based on Expression

 To get the p-values and fold changes, DESeq was performed, and then subsets of genes were identified based on significant upregulation and downregulation using team-decided fold change and p-value cutoffs; a significance threshold of 0.05 was chosen.
-To get the fold change, the following formulas were used: Formulars
+To get the fold change, the following formulas were used:

-Fold change :old change is final/initial.
+**Formulars:**
+- Fold change : Expression level in final condition / Expression level in Initial Condition
-Log2 fold change : log2(final/initial)
+- Log2 fold change : log2(final/initial)

 - **Upregulated genes:** log2Foldchange > 1 and P value < 0.05
 - **Downregulated genes:** log2Foldchange < -1 and P value < 0.05